SSC exams

 SSC Age Limit

 Staff Selection Commission is the body that makes the decisions about the eligibility requirements for all of its exams.
-The eligibility requirements are influenced by a number of variables, including educational background, country, and age restriction.
-Here’s the minimum and maximum age limits for the candidates to apply for different SSC exams.
+The eligibility requirements are influenced by several variables, including educational background, country, and age restriction.
+Here are the minimum and maximum age limits for the candidates to apply for different SSC exams.

 SSC JE